Fara7amad/Elastic-Search/README.md

      3. Return documents for specific coordinates within a threshold of 1000km.

 ## Data used:
-- The indexed data are collected from `Ruters`:
+- The indexed data are collected from `Ruters collection`:
 ```
   Reuters-21578 text categorization test collection
                         Distribution 1.0